corrode/corrode.github.io/content/blog/lifetimes/index.md

 Here, I'm telling the compiler: "this reference `bar` is valid for the lifetime `'a`."
 The compiler will then check that the reference is indeed not used after the lifetime `'a` ends.
 If this still sounds like gibberish to you, please continue reading.

-Rust has a concept of lifetime *elision*, which means that you don't have to write lifetime annotations in many cases.
-The compiler will infer them for you.
+Rust has a concept of lifetime *elision*, which means that you don't have to write lifetime annotations in most cases; the compiler will infer them for you.

 {% info(headline="Lifetime Elision Recap", icon="info") %}